DavidStinghen/Meetapp/README.md

 }
 ```

-***You can see more exemples of usage inporting  [insomnia.json](https://raw.githubusercontent.com/DavidStinghen/Meetaapp/master/Insomnia_gobarber.json 'Insomnia config')to your Insomnia workspace***
+***You can see more exemples of usage inporting  [insomnia.json](https://raw.githubusercontent.com/DavidStinghen/Meetaapp/master/Insomnia_gobarber.json 'Insomnia config') to your Insomnia workspace***

 ### Thanks to